 Conductive polymers are another option.
 PEDOT:PSS is used by H.C.
 Starck (a former Bayer company) as an antistatic coating under name "BAYTRON P" in several applications, eg. in some Agfa photographic films.

-Antistatic agents are also added to some military jet fuels, to impart electrical conductivity to them and avoid buildup of static charge that could lead to sparking igniting the fuel vapors.
+Antistatic agents are also added to some military jet fuels, to impart electrical conductivity to them and avoid buildup of static charge that could lead to sparking igniting the fuel vapours.
 Stadis 450, with dinonylnaphthylsulfonic acid (DINNSA) as the active ingredient, is the agent added to some distillate fuels, solvents, commercial jet fuels, and to the military JP-8 fuel.
 Stadis 425 is a similar compound, for use in distillate fuels and solvents.

 Antistatic bags - Which one and when?

 - If bags, holding STATIC SENSITIVE COMPONENTS, are to be handled OUTSIDE OF AN "EPA", they should be METALISED SHIELDING BAGS, a FARADAY CAGE!

 - Metallised Shielding bags can be an effective FARADAY CAGE, subject to the quality of material and physical condition.

 - DO NOT CREASE the bag, as this can breakdown the integrity of the metallised shield!